 Exterior light fixture cleaning and bulb replacement

-While it is important to be alert to epidemics and take reasonable precautions, it's also important to make sure our response is one based on facts rather than fear.
+While it is important to be alert to epidemics or pandemics and take reasonable precautions, it's also important to make sure our response is one based on facts rather than fear.

 Promote Good Hygiene and Maintain Regular Housekeeping Practices